ifiaposto/hf_trainer_with_online_batch_size/README.md

 # Online  Batch Size Training with Hugging Face Trainer

-This repo provides a minimal implementation based on huggingface trainer and torch dataloader to support training with per-step dynamically changing batch sizes.
+This repo provides a minimal implementation for huggingface trainer to support training with per-step dynamically changing batch sizes.